 Education-Provide opportunities to train the next generation of marine resource professionals, improve decision-making capacity of coastal and ocean practitioners and environmental leaders, and enhance communities' environmental literacy.

-Accountability-Listen to, engage, and be accountable to diverse communities.
+Accountability-Listen to, engage, and be accountable to the communities we serve.

 Excellence-Invest in professional growth of staff and partners to achieve Rhode Island Sea Grant's vision and mission.